hogeschool/OODP/Week05/W05_2/readme.md

 * Classes with interface as members (W05.2.1T06)
 * Derived class that implements an interface

+### Introduction files
+If you use Visual Studio Code, you can igore the .sln and .csproj files; just download the CS files and run them as separate projects.
+You can remove the namespaces as well.
+If you use Visual Studio, you can download the files and put them in the same structure as they have been committed to GitHub.
+Then the IDE lets you choose which namespace to run through a dropdown menu at the top of the screen.

 ### But WHY use interfaces?
 HIGHLY recommended watch: https://www.youtube.com/watch?v=4sxyDXt1igs